paddydoyle/ipam-lite/README.md

 * operate a full IPAM system, with a managed database populating DNS and DHCP
 * perform any editing or fixing of issues

+## Operational notes

+* DNS entries are looked up dynamically using ''socket.gethostbyname()'' and ''socket.gethostbyaddr()''.
+* DHCP entries are statically parsed from a ''dhcpd.conf'' file.
+* Arpwatch entries are statically parsed from a ''arp.dat'' file.

 ## Report

 It highlights some basic errors which might creep into a non-IPAM-managed setup: